DTUWindEducation/final-project-pythonagoras/inputs/readme.txt

 windgusts_10m - Wind gusts in meters per second at 10 meters above the surface Power - Turbine output, normalized to be between 0 and 1 (i.e., a percentage of maximum potential output)

-Notes:
-	1) Likely many of these variables will not be very relevant.
-They are included here but do not need to be included in the final models.
-	2) Degrees are measured from 0 to 360.
-Since 0 and 360 represent the same spot on a circle, consider transforming these using sine and/or cosine.
-Also consider converting them to radians, instead of degrees.
-	3) Each location can have a different model.
-There is no reason to build one model to work for all locations.

 -------------------------------------
 -------------------------------------
-About the data source:

-This dataset is from a openly available dataset on the internet, it is a "CC0 1.0 Universal" license, i.e., the dataset is on the public domain and without copyrights.
-Check details on the license here: https://creativecommons.org/publicdomain/zero/1.0/